XX male syndrome

-XX male syndrome, also known as de la Chapelle syndrome or 46,XX testicular disorder of sex development (or 46,XX DSD) is a rare intersex condition in which an individual with a 46,XX karyotype develops a male phenotype.
+XX male syndrome, also known as de la Chapelle syndrome or 46,XX testicular disorder of sex development (or 46,XX DSD) is a rare condition in which an individual with a 46,XX karyotype develops a male phenotype.

 In 90 percent of these individuals, the syndrome is caused by the father's Y chromosome's SRY gene being atypically included in the crossing over of genetic information that takes place between the pseudoautosomal regions of the X and Y chromosomes during meiosis in the father.
 When the X with the SRY gene combines with a normal X from the mother during fertilization, the result is an XX genetic male.
 Less common are SRY-negative individuals, who appear to be XX genetic females, which is caused by a mutation in an autosomal or X chromosomal gene.
 Masculinization in those with the condition is variable, and those with the condition are sterile.

 This syndrome is diagnosed and occurs in approximately 1:20,000 newborn boys, making it much less common than Klinefelter syndrome.
 Medical treatment of the condition varies, with medical treatment usually not necessary.
 The clinical name "de la Chapelle syndrome", was named after the Finnish scientist Albert de la Chapelle, who first described the condition.

 Signs and symptoms

 While there is some degree of variability, a majority of those diagnosed with de la Chapelle Syndrome have a typical male phenotype, with male-typical external genitalia, making early diagnosis uncommon.
 Genital ambiguity is seen most commonly in individuals without the SRY gene or other Y chromosome-derived genes, though reported rates are inconsistent.
 These ambiguities can include traits such as hypospadias, micropenis, and cryptorchidism.
 In most SRY-positive men, there are few significant signs before puberty, though small testes appear an almost universal finding; following puberty, with gynecomastia often developing.
 XX males appear to be shorter on average than XY males.

 Based on limited evidence, most typically have typical body and pubic hair, penis size, libido, and erectile function.
 In all reported cases, individuals have been sterile, with azoospermia (no sperm in the ejaculate).
-Due to its often-subtle presentation, many do not get diagnosed early until seeking treatment for infertility in adulthood; it is likely a significant proportion of cases remain undiagnosed.
+Due to its often-subtle presentation, many do not get diagnosed until seeking treatment for infertility in adulthood; it is likely a significant proportion of cases remain undiagnosed.